lnalborczyk/phd_thesis/docs/07-chap7.md

 # Examining the involvement of the speech motor system during rumination: a dual-task investigation

-Summary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
+\initial{S}ummary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
 Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: [https://osf.io/8ab2d/](https://osf.io/8ab2d/).]